determined-ai/determined/docs/architecture/introduction.rst

 write code conforming to the trial APIs.
 Commands are useful for running existing code in a batch manner; shells provide access to the cluster in the form of interactive `SSH
 <https://en.wikipedia.org/wiki/SSH_(Secure_Shell)>`_ sessions.

-This document provides an overview of the most common CLI commands related to shells and commands;
-see :ref:`cli` for full documentation.

 Configuration Templates
 =======================